1. Home

 7. Provide regular veterinary care.

 8. Use a harness rather than a collar when you walk your dog.
-Collars put pressure on the throat making it more likely that your dog will cough and have breathing difficulties.
+Collars put pressure on the throat, increasing the likelihood that your dog will cough and have breathing difficulties.

 9. Provide an environment that reduces stress.
 Stress can exacerbate breathing problems.